scienxlab/redflag/docs/development.md

 ## Building the docs

-You can build the docs with the following command in the root directory:
+You can build the docs with the following commands:

-    sphinx-build -E -b html docs docs/_build/html

-You can also run `make html` from the `docs` directory.
+    cd docs
+    make html

+Don't just run `sphinx-build` manually: there is other stuff happening in the `Makefile`.

-There is a continuous integration script to update redflag's docs on all published releases.
+There is a continuous integration script to update the docs on published releases.

 ## Continuous integration